Jessica Gillooly, PhD

 Professional Activity/Presentations and Posters

 - (2021).
+When the Call Comes In: Summary of Current State of ECCs/Police Dispatch and their Potential Role in Reducing the Criminal Justice Footprint.”
+MIT Unbundle Policing Challenge.
+Virtual workshop hosted by Stand Together Ventures Lab and MIT Solve.
+(2021).
 Virtual Summit on College & University Policing.
 Presentation hosted by the Racial Equity and Justice Institute and the ACLU of Massachusetts.

 - (2021).
 Rescuing 911: Opportunities for Reform in Police Dispatch.
 Virtual Panel hosted by the Quattrone Center at the University of Pennsylvania Carey Law School.

 - (2020).
 Reimagining the Role of Police Stops in Public Safety: A Workshop Series on Reducing Harm through Research, Policy, and Practice.
 Virtual Panel hosted by Georgetown University Law Center, Howard University, and The Lab @ DC.